classicfoo/fafs/README.md

 # Todo
 - Add send to archive in context menu (or press backspace to archive)
+- Add open in vscode in context menu
 - Make config file to set where root search folder is, where archive folder is and where editor.pwy is.